reactql/old_docs/source/layout.md

 - `.gitignore`: Files to ignore when checking in your code.
 This is built around the ReactQL starter kit, but you will probably want to use it as a base for your own code since it ignores the usual Node stuff, along with `dist` and some of the caching folders used by Webpack.

 - `package.json`: NPM packages used in this starter kit.
-When you're extending this kit with your own code, you'll probably want to gut out the name, description and repo links and replace with your own.
-Just keep `dependencies` and `devDependencies` intact for the kit to continue to work.
+When you're extending this kit with your own code, you'll probably want to change the name, description and repo links and replace with your own.

 - `webpack.config.babel.js`: The Webpack entry point.
-This will invoke the config found in `kit/webpack` per the `npm run [...]` command that spawned it.
+This will invoke the config found in `kit/webpack` per the build command that spawned it.